hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/055_More_on_Sources_and_Sinks.md

-If your use case calls for some filtering and/or transformation of the data you retrieve, you can optimize the traffic volume by providing a filtering predicate and an arbitrary transformation function to the source adapter itself and they'll get applied on the remote side, before
+If your use case calls for some filtering and/or transformation of the data you retrieve, you can optimize the traffic volume by providing a filtering predicate and an arbitrary transformation function to the source connector itself and they'll get applied on the remote side, before sending:
-sending:

 ```java
 Pipeline pipeline = Pipeline.create();